 Founded in 1986 as the Thelonious Monk Institute of Jazz, the organization began operating as the Herbie Hancock Institute of Jazz in January 2019 in recognition of Mr. Hancock’s commitment to the Institute since its establishment, his expert guidance as Institute Chairman, and his immense contributions to and impact on music, education and humanity.

-Herbie Hancock Institute of Jazz Performance at The UCLA Herb Alpert School of Music: Begun in 1995, this intensive two-year, college level program enables a select group of the world’s most gifted young musicians to study tuition-free with legendary jazz musicians and educators including Herbie Hancock, Wayne Shorter, Dianne Reeves, Jimmy Heath, John Scofield and Danilo Pérez.
+College Program: Begun in 1995, the Herbie Hancock Institute of Jazz Performance at The UCLA Herb Alpert School of Music is an intensive two-year, college level program that enables a select group of the world’s most gifted young musicians to study tuition-free with legendary jazz musicians and educators including Herbie Hancock, Wayne Shorter, Dianne Reeves, Jimmy Heath, John Scofield and Danilo Pérez.
 This performance-based program has become the model college jazz education program for the world.
 Graduates including Ambrose Akinmusire, Lionel Loueke and Gretchen Parlato have gone on to become leading jazz musicians and record on major labels.
-In September 2018, the Institute welcomed its twelfth class of musicians to the program at The UCLA Herb Alpert School of Music.
+In October 2021, the program welcomed its 13th class of exceptional musicians.
+Top

-The Blues and Jazz – Two American Classics: The Blues and Jazz (www.thebluesandjazz.org) traces the roots of the blues, its impact on jazz, and its importance to American history and culture.
+The Blues and Jazz: The Blues and Jazz: Two American Classics traces the roots of the blues, its impact on jazz, and its importance to American history and culture.
 Lesson plans for American history and social studies students explain the connections between the blues and jazz from the blues’ inception to today.
 Tens of thousands of public school students in Chicago, Kansas City, Los Angeles, Memphis, New Orleans, Washington, D.C. and across Mississippi have participated in assembly programs and master classes led by renowned blues and jazz musicians including Herbie Hancock, Dee Dee Bridgewater, Alvin “Youngblood” Hart, Chris Thomas King, Keb’ Mo’ and Joe Louis Walker.
 Top

-Performing Arts High Schools Jazz Program: The Institute brings renowned jazz musicians and educators into 12 public performing arts high schools to provide intensive jazz training.
+National Performing Arts High Schools: The Institute brings renowned jazz musicians and educators into 12 public performing arts high schools to provide intensive jazz training.
 Through this performance-based program, gifted music students receive instruction in composition, theory, improvisation, history, and styles, preparing them to attend leading college, university and conservatory music programs.
-The program is offered at Chicago’s High School for the Arts (ChiArts) and Gallery 37 Center for the Arts; Booker T. Washington High School for the Performing and Visual Arts in Dallas; Houston’s High School for the Performing and Visual Arts; Ramon C. Cortines School of Visual and Performing Arts in Los Angeles and the Los Angeles County High School for the Arts; Miami’s New World School of the Arts; New Orleans Center for Creative Arts; New York City’s LaGuardia High School of Music, Art and Performing Arts; Newark’s Arts High School; the Ruth Asawa San Francisco School of the Arts; and Washington, DC’s Duke Ellington School of the Arts.
+The program is offered at the Baltimore School for the Arts; Chicago High School for the Arts (ChiArts); Booker T. Washington High School for the Performing and Visual Arts in Dallas; Houston’s Kinder High School for the Performing and Visual Arts; Ramon C. Cortines School of Visual and Performing Arts, Music and Performing Arts Academy at Hamilton High School and the Los Angeles County High School for the Arts, all in Los Angeles; Miami’s New World School of the Arts; New Orleans Center for Creative Arts; Newark’s Arts High School; the Ruth Asawa San Francisco School of the Arts; and Washington, DC’s Duke Ellington School of the Arts.
 Top